 Gas Storage is based on the principle of injecting gas into an under-ground reservoir during the summer months when gas demand is low, and taking it out of storage during periods of high demand in the winter.
-Kinsale Energy operates the first and only offshore Gas Storage facility in Ireland
+Kinsale Energy operates the first and, to-date the only offshore Gas Storage facility in Ireland

 The Southwest Kinsale Gas Field was discovered in 1995 and was brought on stream 1st October 1999.
 The gas reservoir is in the Upper Cretaceous sandstones covering an area of 1,200 hectares in size, 800 meters below the sea bed.

 The Southwest Kinsale Gas Field was originally a gas production reservoir.
-However, the field was redeveloped as a reprofiling facility in October 2001.
-Gas could then be taken from nearby offshore gas fields and put into storage in the Southwest Kinsale reservoir.
+However, the field was redeveloped in October 2001, whereby gas could be taken from nearby offshore gas fields and put into storage in the Southwest Kinsale reservoir.
 This allowed the field to be used to meet the seasonal requirements of the Irish gas market.

-PSE Kinsale Energy Limited has a strong commitment to further developing Gas Storage in Ireland.
+PSE Kinsale Energy Limited supports the development of further Gas Storage in Ireland.
 This will not only help to meet Irish energy needs into the future, but will also offer additional security of gas supply and electricity generation for the country.